 Patients well enough to be discharged from hospital are returning home sooner after the launch of a new seven-day service.

-Hull and East Yorkshire Hospitals NHS Trust is teaming up with the British Red Cross to offer the assisted discharge scheme to patients ready to be discharged from Hull Royal Infirmary and Castle Hill Hospital in Cottingham.
+Hull University Teaching Hospitals NHS Trust is teaming up with the British Red Cross to offer the assisted discharge scheme to patients ready to be discharged from Hull Royal Infirmary and Castle Hill Hospital in Cottingham.

 And, for the first time, the service is operating seven days a week between 10am and 6pm and patients with East Riding GPs are now benefiting from the extended service as well as those living in Hull.

 Michelle Veitch, deputy chief operation officer at the trust, said: “Many of our patients are living with complex health conditions.
 While they value their independence, they do require some form of support in the immediate aftermath of hospital stays.